 Such ‘philosophy’ was extremely useful to slave traders and ‘owners’ – not in practical terms, but in terms of moral support for their inhuman enterprise.

 Now we know about the Enlightenment’s dark side, and in the woke wake of that awareness students have – understandably – called for decolonisation of the university syllabus.
 (The Daily Mail‘s response: ‘They Kant be serious!’)

 In defence of the Enlightenment, it’s said that Kant & co. were conservative, and we should look to lesser-known radical philosophers of the Enlightenment – Baruch Spinoza, for instance – for its heart and soul.

 Maybe so, but those mainstream conservative Enlightenment philosophers built our foundations – which now feel shaky.

 Luckily – switch of metaphor! – the fruit of the Enlightenment, liberal democracy (currently the worst form of government apart from all the others) seems not to be poisoned by its toxic past.
 So I’ll still praise the Enlightenment – but less wholeheartedly.

 The poison wasn’t Enlightenment philosophy – it was colonialism.
 It’d be nice to think those two heavyweight phenomena – Enlightenment and colonialism – were fundamentally separate and coincidental, rather than horribly symbiotic.

 We need to decolonise our democracy but it’s easier said than done.
 Having ripped off and destroyed colonial countries, the UK blithely invited large numbers of residents of those countries to move and live here to help rebuild postwar Britain – then blighted their lives with postcolonial racism.

-This post is an edited excerpt from my longform post Colour me racist, blame my genes – racism explained as a redundant instinct
+This post is an edited excerpt from my longform post Racism explained as a redundant instinct